 View a full list of extension locations for localized operating levels.

-Smaller class sizes, reduced room capacities, new signage and directional arrows will help minimize close contact in classrooms, lecture halls, labs, residence halls, dining centers, coffee shops, the Memorial Union, the Valley Library, Dixon Recreation Center and other common areas.
+Smaller class sizes, reduced room capacities, new signage and directional arrows help minimize close contact in classrooms, lecture halls, labs, residence halls, dining centers, coffee shops, the Memorial Union, the Valley Library, Dixon Recreation Center and other common areas.
 Please, take care of yourself and help all of us by doing your part to maintain the health of our community.

 Oregon State University is taking a comprehensive approach informed by science, public health guidance and community needs to reduce the risk and spread of COVID-19.
 This plan includes testing, contact tracing, isolation and quarantine protocols as well as personal and community care.